Hartford Convention: Opposition to the War of 1812

 The anti-war sentiment in Massachusetts was so strong that even Samuel Dexter, the Democratic-Republican candidate for governor, opposed the national party's commerce policies.
 Federalists still dominated the 1814 elections, returning Caleb Strong as governor and electing 360 Federalists against only 156 Democratic-Republicans to the lower house of the Massachusetts Legislature.
-In September Governor Strong refused a request to provide and support 5,000 troops to retake territory in Maine.
+In September, Governor Strong refused a request to provide and support 5,000 troops to retake territory in Maine.

 Because Massachusetts and Connecticut had refused to subject their militia to the orders of the War Department, Madison declined to pay their expenses.
 Consequently, critics said that Madison had abandoned New England to the common enemy.
 The Massachusetts Legislature appropriated $1 million to support a state army of 10,000 men.
 Harrison Gray Otis, who inspired these measures, suggested that the eastern states meet at a convention in Hartford, Connecticut.
-As early as 1804 some New England Federalists had discussed secession from the Union if the national government became too oppressive.
+As early as 1804, Timothy Pickering and other Federalists discussed secession from the Union if the national government became too oppressive.

 In September 1814, Madison asked Congress for a conscription bill.
 Even though this had not been one of the original grievances that led to the call for the convention, Federalists presented this as further proof that the Democratic-Republicans intended to bring military despotism into the nation.
-Thomas Grosvenor of New York saw this as the result of the administration leading the country "defenseless and naked, into that lake of blood she is yet swimming".
+Thomas Grosvenor of New York saw this as the result of the administration leading the country "defenseless and naked, into that lake of blood she is yet swimming."